 Project purpose (summary)

-The primary goal of this project is to build the information base necessary to sustain freshwater mussels in Minnesota for future generations by taking inventory of these natural assets.
-Documenting the mussel resources of our state's rivers and streams will allow us to better measure our successes and failures in avoiding the decimation of the mussel fauna that has plagued much of North America.
-While mussels are valuable indicators of the health of our waterways, we know the status of mussels in relatively few of Minnesota's waterways.
-Of the approximately 80 river systems in Minnesota about 68 of these have not been surveyed, and portions of 6 others were only partially surveyed prior to this project.
+The primary goal of this project is to build the information base necessary to guide mussel conservation efforts in Minnesota for future generations by taking inventory of these natural assets.
+Documenting the past and present mussel resource of our state's waters creates a reference condition that allows us to better measure our successes and failures in avoiding the decimation of the mussels fauna that has plagued much of North America.
+While mussels are valuable indicators of the health of our waterways and, capture and process organic matter clearing the water adn creating habitat for other aquatic life, we have had a poor understanding of the distribution and status of mussels in most of Minnesota.
+Of the approximately 80 river systems in Minnesota about 68 of these had not been surveyed, and portions of 6 others only partially surveyed prior to this project.

-To accomplish this project, freshwater mussels will be surveyed in threatened or under-surveyed rivers statewide.
-Data collected will be managed in the DNR's Natural Heritage Information System (NHIS) and will be used to plan for the conservation of mussel species in Minnesota.
-These data will also be used to develop educational materials for public audiences, measure the success of watershed management projects, and to assign legal conservation status to vulnerable mussel species.
-Data from the NHIS are widely used by landowners, public agencies, and consultants to evaluate project designs and environmental impacts.
-Data are provided to users upon request in printed or electronic formats and are compatible with Geographic Information Systems.
-A request form for Natural Heritage Information System data is available on the Minnesota DNR's Web Page at www.dnr.state.mn.us.
-Vouchers of collected mussel shells will be placed in the University of Minnesota's Bell Museum of Natural History and will become a part of their statewide mussel database.
+To accomplish this project, we systematically sampled drainage basins, from large river main stems to small streams, creeks, and lakes, to get a comprehensive assessment of the state's mussel resource.
+Data collected is managed in the DNR's Natural Heritage Information System (NHIS) and will be used for conservation of mussels species in Minnesota.
+These data will also be used to select streams for reintroductions, develop educational materials for public audiences, measure the success of watershed management projects, and to assign legal conservation status to vulnerable mussel species.
+Data from the NHIS are widely used by landowners, public agencies, and other users upon request for printed or electronic formats and are compatible with Geographical Information Systems.
+A request form for Natural Heritage Information System data is available on the Minnesota DNR's Web Page.
+Vouchers of collected mussel shells have been placed in the University of Minnesota's Bell Museum of Natural History or the Illinois Natural History Survey and are part of the statewide mussel database.

-Freshwater mussels, commonly called clams, occur throughout the world, but reach their greatest diversity in North America, where about 300 species are found.
+Freshwater mussels, commonly called clams, occur throughout the world, but their greatest diversity is in North America, where about 300 species are found.
 Unfortunately, within the last 100 years mussel communities have declined in abundance and diversity due to dam construction, stream channelization, water pollution and sedimentation, over harvesting, and the recent introduction of the exotic zebra mussel (Dreissena polymorpha).
-In response, groups such as the American Fisheries Society and The Nature Conservancy have identified mussels as the most imperiled group of animals in North America.
-Minnesota's mussel fauna is not exempt from this dilemma; 26 of the state's 49 species are now listed as either extirpated, endangered, threatened, or of special concern.
+In response, groups such as the American Fisheries Society, The Nature Conservancy, and The Freshwater Mollusk Conservation Society have identified mussels as the most imperiled group of animals in North America.
+Minnesota's mussel fauna is not exempt from this dilemma; 28 of the state's 50 species are now listed as either extirpated, endangered, threatened, or of special concern.

 Freshwater mussels are important components of aquatic ecosystems and are increasingly being regarded as the aquatic "canaries in the coal mine".
-They provide food for fish, birds, and mammals, and are considered to be biological indicators of a river's health.
+They provide critical ecological services such as linking pelagic and benthic food webs, increasing habitat complexity, providing structural habitat for other aquatic invertebrates, and food for fish, birds, and mammals.
+Mussels are particularly sensitive to habitat disturbance and pollution, so they are excellent biological indicators of a river's health.
 Mussels have evolved a unique parasitic reproductive strategy that primarily involves the use of fishes as hosts for their larval stage.
 This relationship allows mussels to disperse wherever their host fish lives or swims to.
 However, unlike their host fishes, mussels do not have the ability to rapidly move away from, or avoid disturbances.
 Mussels are primarily sedentary in nature and often spend their entire life in a small area of the stream bed, filtering food and oxygen from the water.
 Consequently, they are vulnerable to disturbances to their habitats and in need of our protection.

-Mussels themselves have a long history of connection to human economies.
-Native American Indians used mussels as a food source, and also carved their shells into utensils, jewelry, and effigies.
+Mussels have long been connected to human economies.
+Native American used mussels as a food source, and also carved their shells into utensils, jewelry, and effigies.
 In their quest for pearls, early settlers harvested mussels at rates that decimated many local populations.
 By the late 1800's and early 1900's mussel shells were again harvested, and supplied the nation with the principal material for the manufacturing of pearl buttons.
-Today, North American mussel shells are prized as the material of choice for seeding oysters grown in Asia for the cultured pearl industry.
+More recently, North American mussel shells were prized as the material of choice for seeding oysters grown in Asia for the cultured pearl industry.

-Rivers to be surveyed for mussels are identified by compiling all recent and historical mussel survey information.
-Poorly surveyed streams are compared with the historical range of rare mussel species to identify streams with a high probability of supporting these species.
+Watersheds were prioritized for sampling based on available information of known or predicted diversity and how recently they were sampled, if at all.
+Poorly surveyed streams are compared with the historical range of rare mussel species to identifystreams with high probability of supporting these species.
 Identification of priority streams also reflects the existence of threats to the stream's health and historical mussel abundance.

-Priority streams are surveyed by field crews using a three-step survey protocol.
-First, field crews obtain useful information about the stream from other sources (e.g., fisheries stream surveys, past mussel surveys, soils and surficial geology maps) and conduct a reconnaissance of the stream to identify access points.
-Second, the crew conducts qualitative surveys at selected sites; collecting mussels by either wading, snorkeling, or scuba diving to obtain data on species composition and general abundance of mussel populations at these sites.
-Finally, the crew conducts quantitative surveys at a subset of sites with high mussel density by collecting all mussels within a timed search period, or within random 1/4 meter2 quadrats.
-Quantitative surveys will provide data on mussel density or abundance, species diversity, and size structure within a species (an indicator of reproductive success) for these sites.
+Priority streams were surveyed by field crews using a three-step survey protocol.
+First, field crews compile available information about the stream from other sources (e.g., fisheries stream surveys, past mussel surveys, soils and surficial geology maps) and then conduct a reconnaissance of the stream to identify access points.
+Second, the crew conducts qualitative surveys at selected sites; collecting mussels during a timed search by either wading, snorkeling, or SCUBA diving to obtain data on species composition and general abundance of mussels populations at these sites.
+Finally, the crew conducts quantitative surveys at a subset of sites with hight mussel density by collecting 1/4 meter2 whole substrate quadrat samples.
+Quantitative surveys will provide data on mussels density or abundance, species diversity, size and age structure within a species (an indicator of reproductive success) for these sites.

-The mussel fauna of the Snake River was the most diverse of the rivers sampled in 1999.
-Crews collected 24 mussel species, including 4 threatened species and 5 species of special concern in Minnesota.
-Surveys revealed that rivers in the southern one-third of the state no longer support their historical assemblage of mussel species.
-The most notable exceptions included Otter and Rose Creeks (tributaries of the Cedar River in Mower County) and portions of the Upper Iowa River.
+The St. Croix, Minnesota, and Mississippi River main stem below St. Anthony Falls have (or had) the most diverse mussel assemblages with >40 species.
+Surveys revealed that rivers in the southern one-third of the state no longer support their historical assemblages of mussel species.
+Notable exceptions included Otter and Rose Creeks (tributaries of the Cedar River in Mower County) and portions of the Upper Iowa River.
 In Otter Creek, eleven mussel species were present and unlike most of the other streams surveyed it appeared to support its historical complement of mussel species based on lack of empty shells.
 Mussels present included a healthy population of the state threatened ellipse (Venustachoncha ellipsiformis) and the only living specimen of the state threatened mucket (Actinonaias ligamentina) found in any of the southern rivers during 1999.
 Two species of Special Concern were also present.
-Rose Creek supports a healthy population of spike (Elliptio dilatata), a special concern species that has declined in most of the state and is now abundant only in the St. Croix River basin.
-The Upper Iowa River supported ten live species including the state threatened V. ellipsiformis and a population of elktoe (Alasmidonta marginata), a species that is extremely rare in the southern one-third of the state.
+Rose Creek supports a healthy population of spike (Elliptio dilatata), a threatened species that has declined in most of the state and is now abundant only in the St. Croix River basin.
+The Upper Iowa River supported ten live species including the state threatened V. ellipsiformis and a population of elktoe (Alasmidonta marginata), a threatened species that is extremely rare in the southern one-third of the state.

 Funding for this project was approved by the Minnesota Legislature, 1999 Minnesota Laws, Ch.
 23, Sec.
 16, Subd15(a), as recommended by the Legislative Commission on Minnesota Resources from the Minnesota Environment and Natural Resources Trust Fund.